ghga-de/milestones-docs/27-paddlefish/technical_specification.md

 - Verify the provided keypair matches the announced public key

 The implementation should check if a provided file is already Crypt4GH encrypted and reject such files for now.
-Such a check could interrogate the magic bytes in the file header and additionally verify that the file ending is correct.
+Such a check should interrogate the magic bytes in the file header and additionally verify that the file name ending is correct.
 For non-rejected files, encryption should produce a Cypt4GH compliant temporary on disk file that is subsequently uploaded.

 A possible issue might arise with the Crypt4GH private key being unreadable by the connector due to strict permissions.
-This should be considered and might need additional time for investigation and experimentation.
+For now, this should raise an exception instructing the user to provide a readable file.

 ### File Part Parallelization